EskiMoThor/GetDataProject/README.md

     y <- tidy_means(y)

-To view the contents of the saved data file, "tidy_means.csv" in R Studio:
+To view the contents of the saved data file, "tidy_data.txt" in R Studio:

-    z <- read.csv("tidy_means.csv", header = TRUE)
+    z <- read.table("tidy_means.csv", header = TRUE)

     view(z)

-Alternatively the file can be viewed in Excel or any application capable of rendering csv files.
+Alternatively the raw file contents can be viewed in any text editor.